(Page updated September 2020)

-I was born in 1947 at Thorpe Coombe Hospital.
-Round about November, I moved from Highams Park with Mum, Dad, Gran and my sisters to a newly-built council house at Millfield Avenue, Walthamstow, London E17.
+I was born in 1947 at Highams Park, on the borders of Essex and London.
+Round about November, I moved with Mum, Dad, Gran and my sisters to a newly-built council house in Walthamstow, London E17.

 Yes, I am an ex-E17 musician!

 This was described as a "centrally-heated" house, because it had the chimney in the middle, with heat vents off it to two of the bedrooms, and a radiator in the dining room, behind the fire.
 I have all sorts of little fragments of memories about my childhood at Millfield, and I will gradually put more of them into this space, although it looks like being a long job.
 I find that a good method of digging them out of the inner recesses of my mind is by concentrating on a particular spot in the house or garden, so I will tend to list the memories geographically rather than chronologically.

 Here’s Mum, against the background of next door’s house, a mirror image of ours.
 The area by the front doors had a large ledge that ran all along the block, above the bay windows, and was supported by thick metal pipes in the form of narrow ladders.
 This made it easier for window cleaners and burglars, but also tempted many children to climb where they shouldn't.
 Memories of the street itself include the deliveries by the baker in his electric cart, like a milk float.
 There were also winkles and cockles, which Gran loved and I hated, and of course, the horse-drawn rag-and-bone man who rang a handbell and shouted “any rags or iron?”.
 We all used to love to stand at the front door, under the protection of the generous porch, and watch thunderstorms.
 Partly, we watched because, being at a low point in the road, our front garden was likely to flood with water.